Many people believe that translation is an easy task and that any bilingual individual can perform it correctly.

 - Language mastery:

 Mastery is a self-explanatory concept, and so is language mastery.
 Mastering a language is far more than simply knowing how to form the plural of nouns, or knowing that verbs also agree with their subjects.
 Mastery requires knowing and being able to apply the grammar rules that were not part of your high school or college curriculum.
 For instance, in French, not all adjectives agree in number with their nouns, and not all nouns have the same gender depending on the position of the adjectives.
-Mastery also requires knowing the 1001 exceptions to the grammar rules of the target language and being able to see typos, redundancy, ambiguity, shifts in person and number, anglicisms or Gallicisms, just to name a few.
+Mastery also requires knowing the 1001 exceptions to the grammar rules of the target language and being able to see misspelled words or typing mistakes, redundancy, ambiguity, shifts in person and number, Anglicisms or Gallicisms, just to name a few.